 Mobile +263 91 370 776

-To date responses have already been received from Disaster Management Authorities of Botswana, Lesotho and South Africa.
-The last day for receiving responses has been set for 4th December 2006.
+To date responses have already been received from Disaster Management responses has been set for 4th December 2006.
 The final results of this study will be shared with you once the research has been completed.